 The student ID card is the student's official school identification.
-It MUST be worn in a VISIBLE MANNER at all times and MUST be shown for identification upon request of any school official.
-Failure to do so will result in disciplinary action.
-Students must present the ID card to the library staff when checking out books, using the computer, and other services.

-Lending of this card to anyone or failing to present it when requested by a school official is a violation of policy and subjects the holder to disciplinary action (Class A Offense, which could include suspension from the College).

-This card must be presented when receiving a yearbook, voting in school elections, selling books in the bookstore, checking out library books, entering athletic events/activities and the Warrior Wellness Center, eating in the cafeteria or Student Grill, and conducting all business office transactions.
+It must be visible at all times and is to be shown for identification upon request of any school official.
+Lending of this card to anyone or failing to present it when requested by a school official is a violation of policy and subjects the holder to disciplinary action.
+This card must be presented when receiving a yearbook, voting in school elections, selling books in the bookstore, using the library, entering athletic events and activities, eating in the cafeteria and grill, entering the Warrior Wellness Center, and carrying out all business office transactions.
 This card becomes void upon termination of enrollment.

-Lost cards should be reported to the Vice President for Student Services' office.
-There is a replacement fee of \$15.
-The replacement fee must be paid to the Business Office.
-Students must then present their receipt to Student Services to obtain a new ID.
+Lost cards should be reported to the Vice President for Student Services.
+There will be a replacement fee.